Eat your vegetables.

 In winter, I use winter squash and green beans.
 In spring, peas and asparagus.
 But late summer is my favorite time of year to make minestrone.
 This late summer minestrone soup recipe uses the very best summer vegetables: zucchini or yellow squash, juicy red tomatoes, plus green beans, garlic, carrots, and onion.

-Summer Minestrone Soup: Recipe Notes
+Vegan Minestrone Soup: Recipe Notes

 - Summer vegetables like yellow summer squash, zucchini, tomatoes, and green beans are natural choices.